xapax/security/broken_authentication_or_session_management.md

-# Broken authentication or session management
+# Broken Authentication or Session Management

 ### Password reset link does not expire